eshellman/2025.code4lib.org/_posts/2025-03-11-bots-behaving-badly-how-we-learned-to-tolerate-crawlers-without-losing-our-minds.md

 speakers:
 - jon-page
 - mike-kastellec
-speaker-text: Jon Page, Mike Kastellec,
+speaker-text: Jon Page, Mike Kastellec
 title: "Bots Behaving Badly: How We Learned to Tolerate Crawlers Without Losing Our Minds"
 ---
 When your website gets swarmed by bots, it's time to pull out the banhammer.
 But how to stop the next swarm BEFORE it takes down your site?
 Our library formed a team to tackle this issue and our findings offer practical insights for others facing similar challenges.
 Between Fix on Fail and Block All the Things! there's a middle path: a behavior-driven strategy of tolerating bots ... if they behave.